-Chances of succeeding with a negotiation with a developer and/or distributor are increased by showing understand the prospective market for the product and drawing some comparisons between the product and other similar successful products.
+Chances of succeeding with a negotiation with a developer and/or distributor are increased by showing an understanding the prospective market for the product and drawing some comparisons between the product and other similar successful products.

 Naturally there will be some give and take with the other side about estimated costs to get the product to market.
 Be forthright in acknowledging their investment but also support a position with some research and comparative data on the product potential.

 Lastly, settle on a % of the end user sales volume based on an estimate to which is agreed with the other party and insures that the purchase agreement for royalties entitles the agreed upon % on all future sales.

 The SBA assists prospective business owners in completing sound business plans, which can then be presented to a banker in applying for financial assistance.

 In the event that 2 banking institutions deny a loan application, a candidate can apply to the SBA for a loan guarantee that may assist in achieving a loan, since it would back up the application to a bank.